cfe-lab/MiCall/docs/steps.md

     whole consensus sequence may not be aligned with the seed reference because of insertions and deletions.
 Mixtures above the cutoff are displayed as [IUPAC nucleotide codes].
 If deletions are present above the cutoff, the nucleotide code is lower case.
+If coverage is below 100 or if the only thing present above the cutoff is deletions, the nucleotide code is "x".
 * conseq_ins.csv
   * qname - query name from the read
   * fwd_rev - F for forward reads, R for reverse